Resources for Farmers

 Please be sure to regularly check our Events page for upcoming learning and networking opportunities.

-Join our former agronomist Jennifer Hahn as she traveled the Lower St. Croix watershed to work with and learn from our farmers.
-From showcasing different tillage practices to happily digging up some soil to determine how healthy it is, Jenn is a wealth of information on how to make your operation more resilient.
+Join our ag staff as they travel the Lower St. Croix watershed to work with and learn from our farmers.
+From showcasing different tillage practices to digging deep into soil health, there’s a little bit of everything to explore!

 Conversations with a Farmer Video Series: